andrew-kulikov/preparation-70-483/README.md

 # preparation-70-483
 Examples for Microsoft 70-483 exam preparation

-All themes that should be covered according to official Microsoft exam specification:
+All themes that should be covered according to official Microsoft exam specification (covered themes will be maked with ✅):

 1. Manage Program Flow (25-30%)
   1.1.
 Implement multithreading and asynchronous processing.
-    Use the Task Parallel library, including theParallel.For method, PLINQ, Tasks;create continuation tasks;
+    Use the Task Parallel library, including the Parallel.For method, PLINQ, Tasks;create continuation tasks;
     spawn threads by using ThreadPool; unblock the UI; use async and await keywords; manage data by using concurrent collections
   1.2.
 Manage multithreading